IDS Center: The battle for tallest status

 It is unclear if the height of the Capella Tower reaches to the top of the "halo" surrounding the screen walls (walls designed to hide cooling towers on the roof), so the height of the flat roof might be somewhat shorter, or that building might similarly be able to add to its height by including the additional structure.
 Presently, the IDS is considered to be 15 ft taller than the former First Bank Tower.

 It is also important to note that height measurements are sometimes incorrectly reported due to conversion from U.S. customary units to the metric system and back again.
 The IDS was often reported as 774 ft in height because of this problem, occasionally appearing to be two feet shorter than its competitor.
-It is the highest building in Minnesota currently since 1972.

 Mechanical floors

 The building has two mechanical floors between the 8th and 9th floor and two mechanical floors between 51 and the roof level.
 They are known as 8A, 8B and 51A, 51B.
 They are not accessible from any of the building's passenger elevators and contain HVAC equipment.
 As a result, the 9th floor is really the 11th floor and the 51st floor is really 53rd.
 This can be seen from the outside of the building or by walking down the stairwell from the 9th floor or higher.
 There is also a floor 2A which is inaccessible except from the freight elevators.
 There are also three floors beneath the IDS called P1, P2, and P3.
 These are storage levels for tenants and also are connected to the parking ramp below the IDS.
 Neither 2A, or P's 1, 2, and 3 are counted as actual floors.
 Half of the space of the complex (floors 9 to 57 of the Tower) is located above the 8th floor and half (including the retail, hotel, and floors 1 to 8 of the Tower and annex building) is located below the 8th floor.